druidic/grove-ii/README.md

 It currently supports:

-- A friendly (okay, actually, it's pretty grumpy) system shell.
+- A simple, user-friendly command line interface with some novel creature comforts.
 - Efficient, native emulation of synchronous operations, like `sleep()` and blocking I/O.
 - Persistence of both code and program state in `localStorage`.
+- Exporting code and data to files so programs can be shared or moved between browsers.

 Planned features:

-- Exporting code and data to files so programs can be shared or moved between browsers.
 - A graphical mode using HTML5 Canvas.

 ## Synchronous Programming